fazo96/telecommander/README.md

 - Do everything (except writing, duh) with the mouse!
 - Cool interface (it's already ok, just not as cool as I want it to be)
 - Search, Tab completion, command history
+- Themes and configurability!
+Basic scripting!
 - Optimization and automatic datacenter switching

 What could be available after 1.0:

-- plugin API, scripting support
+- polished plugin API, scripting support
 - Telecommander as a library
 - Parsable output mode
 - More cool stuff!